thomjiji/thomjiji.github.io/README.md

 [Link to post](/posts/post-slug/)
 ```

-# Link to a specific heading or paragrah:
+# Link to a specific heading or paragraph:

 ```
 ## My Header {#my-header}